Using the Scalable Network Modeling Interface to Analyze Communications Network Performance

 45 Mbps

 3. Ensure the Assign IP address to interfaces to match network IP box is checked.
-Note, if this box is not checked, the interface will not run.
+If you do not select this check box, the interface will not run.

 1. For the CBR application, change the following parameters: